Gingerbreadfork/microsocial/README.md

 * Standardize a base protocol so alternatives APIs could be created and mingle easily with existing deployments
 * Lockdown some core functionality in the API to help with backward compatibility over time
 * Encrypt all messages and posts to a decent standard
+* Replace all use of browser dialogs with custom modals

 ## 🙏 Thanks
 Thanks to the [Deta](https://deta.sh) team for supporting this obscure vision and encouraging me to build out this concept, and for always offering their help and support along the way.
 If you want to turn an idea into something more, check out their various offerings (Deta Micros/Drive/Base/Space with more likely on the way) and support them as they continue to offer completely free services for those of us wanting to try things our own way, without having to worry about the resources we may need to get started on a new journey.
 If you haven't yet, go check them out!